ankithkunduru/ankithkunduru/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ankith, I'm an Electrical and Computer Engineering student at Rutgers!
+My name is Ankith, I'm an Electrical and Computer Engineering student at Rutgers - Class of 2027

-🚗☀️ I'm currently a member of the Rutgers Solar Car Club (we build a fully solar-powered road-legal car to be raced in June)
+🚗☀️ I'm a member of the Rutgers Solar Car Club (we build a fully solar-powered road-legal car to race at the end of the year)

+🖥️🧠 I'm working as an intern in a lab researching computational neuroscience (specifically modelling of stimulations of the primary visual cortex)
+- Shoutout the Computational Systems and Neuroscience Group (CSNG) at Charles University, Prague.

 🎸🎧 I'm also designing a miniature guitar amp that can be used with headphones